sunilangadi2/ceph-ci/doc/radosgw/cloud-transition.rst

 For versioned and locked objects, similar semantics as that of LifecycleExpiration are applied as stated below.

-If the bucket versioning is enabled and the object transitioned to cloud is

-* current version - irrespective of what the config option "retain_head_object" value is, the object is not deleted but instead delete marker is created on the source rgw server.

-* noncurrent version - it is deleted or retained based on the config option "retain_head_object" value.

-If the object is locked, and is

-* current version - it is transitioned to cloud post which it is made noncurrent with delete marker created.
+* If the object is current, post transitioning to cloud, it is made noncurrent with delete marker created.

-* noncurrent version - transition is skipped.
+* If the object is noncurrent and is locked, its transition is skipped.

 Future Work